15 Best Destinations in Croatia to Visit [in 2023]

 There are so many great adventures to have here, but if you want to go do some water sports then taking a tour is the way to go.
 This Omis tour from Split will take you white water rafting on the Cetina River and provide all the safety gear you need.

 A half-hour drive from Omis, Split is Croatia’s second-largest city and a mainland hub along the coast.
 Split is cheaper than Dubrovnik, plus it has a ton of tourist attractions for every kind of traveler.

-In particular, I recommend hiking through Parka Suma Marjan, taking a Diocletian’s Palace tour (a tour is 100% worth the history lesson – Diocletian’s Palace is incredible!), climbing Split’s bell tower, indulging at one of the many top-tier restaurants, and having drinks along the promenade.
+In particular, I recommend hiking through Parka Suma Marjan, taking a Diocletian’s Palace tour (a tour is 100% worth the history lesson – Diocletian’s Palace is incredible!), climbing Split’s bell tower, indulging in one of the many top-tier restaurants, and having drinks along the promenade.